jetbrains-academy/javascript-course/Functions/Function expressions/task.md

-It already seems trivial for us to have such a line where we assign the value `"Tom"` to the variable `name`.
+It might seem trivial to have a line where we assign the value `"Tom"` to the variable `name`.
 ```js
 let name = "Tom"
 ```

-But actually, in JavaScript, a function can also be a value, and it can be assigned to a variable:
+Actually, in JavaScript, a function can also be a value and can be assigned to a variable:
 ```js
 let hello = function () {
     console.log("Hello!")